 When you dilute essential oils with the appropriate carrier oil, the carrier oil sits on your skin for longer, so you can rub it onto the top layer of your skin with the essential oils and it protects your delicate skin while also neutralizing the scent.

-Meanwhile, you also get the therapeutic benefits of the essential oil so you can twice the benefits with every application.’
+Meanwhile, you also get the therapeutic benefits of the essential oil so you get twice the benefits with every application.

 So what exactly is the difference between essential oils and carrier oils?